KTH/devops-course/grading-criteria.md

 | Communication | Language | The language used is clear, correct, and appropriate. | Yes/No |
 | Communication | ILO | The tutorial states the intended learning outcomes in the beginning. | Mandatory |

+To pass, you must have at least 9 "yes".

 ## Open-Source Contribution